 To become a qualified legal gas engineer, you must join the Gas Safe Register.

-How Long Does It Take To Become A Gas Engineer?
+How Long Does It Take To Become A Qualified Gas Engineer?

 Hard work, motivation, and dedication are essential to becoming a gas & heating engineer.
-Being committed to the training course and meeting each stage’s requirements means you could be qualified in under a year.
-Of course, if you’re unable to train on a full-time basis, it may take you an extra year or two.
-But, on average, people complete their training within 1-3 years.
+It may take an extra year or two if you cannot train full-time.
+But on average, a student can complete their training and become a qualified gas engineer within 1-3 years.

-Regardless of the path you take, the most important thing is that you’re taking a significant step in your working life.
+Regardless of your path, the most important thing is that you’re taking a significant step in your working life.